Data assimilation via model reference adaptation for linear and nonlinear dynamical systems: MRAS discretization and update rule

 \paragraph{Update and preconditioner} Combining \eqref{generaltimestepping-u}-\eqref{generaltimestepping-c}, we construct the discretized MRAS system

 Writing the weak form of \eqref{generaltimestepping} lays the foundation for our FEM solver, allowing us to assemble the joint system matrix and linear form in \texttt{NGSolve}.

 The system matrix is now solved for in each time step with the standard CG-solver by means of \texttt{NGSolve}'s \texttt{bvp} functionality \cite{bvp}.
 At each time step, this functionality applies a prescribed preconditioner to improve the condition number of the system matrix before solving it by an inner Conjugate-Gradient (CG) solver.
 More specifically, we employ a Jacobi preconditioner to accelerate the default CG solver \cite{BadriPreconditioner} to the left to the system matrix.
 The Jacobi preconditioner modifies a general linear system $Ax=f$ to the form $\mathrm{diag}(A)^{-1}Ax=\mathrm{diag}(A)^{-1}y$, where $\mathrm{diag}(A)$ is the matrix containing only the diagonal entries of $A$.
+The Jacobi preconditioner is a natural choice; while generally not the \enquote{optimal} preconditioner in most senses, its ease of implementation and ability to improve conditioning is well known in the context of local finite elements \cite{Wathen2015}.
+It counteracts uneven diagonal weighting and reasonably approximating the inverse of diagonal-dominated sparse matrices.
 This is then followed by the CG solver yielding the update $(q_{n+1},u_{n+1})$.
 All code is made public on \cite{Code}.

 Before closing this section, we remark that the idea of jointly reconstructing state and parameter can be also found in inverse problems that are formulated in an \emph{all-at-once} setting \cite{BurgerMuehlhuberIP,BurgerMuehlhuberSINUM,HaAs01,KKV14b,LeHe16}; for time-dependent inverse problems, we refer to \cite{nguyen19,aao16,KNSW,KaNg2022,holler22learning_parameter_id}.